 Display Your Favorite Album Cover Art

-Here's how to make an album cover frame in less than an hour.
+Here's how to make a simple album cover frame in about an hour.

 How to Make an Album Cover Frame

 - Sides: 1-½" x ¾" straight grained wood (Qty = 4)

 - Plexiglas: 13" x 13"